LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/advanced/tps.md

 #### *What is TPS?*

 Ticks per second (TPS), is the speed at which the game runs at.
-When the game is running at normal speed, 20 ticks occur in every one second.
+When the game is running at normal speed, 20 ticks occur in every 1 second.

 #### *Why does this matter?*

 Various factors can cause the TPS to drop below 20, making the game slower.
 For example, 10 TPS would cause every furnace recipe to take twice as long.
-If you have ever encountered mined block taking a few seconds to drop, that is the game running at a low TPS.
+If you have ever encountered a mined block taking a few seconds to drop, that is the game running at a very low TPS.

 #### *How do I measure TPS?*